False Imprisonment, (2C:13-3)

 A person commits a disorderly persons offense if he knowingly restrains another unlawfully so as to interfere substantially with his liberty.
 In any prosecution under this section, it is an affirmative defense that the person restrained was a child less than 18 years old and that the actor was a relative or legal guardian of such child and that his sole purpose was to assume control of such child.

 With offices in New Brunswick, Toms River, Eatontown & Princeton, my team of tough, smart criminal defense attorneys are easy to reach from anywhere in New Jersey.
-We can represent you in any court in New Jersey, so call us today.
+If you are facing charges of false imprisonment in any court in New Jersey, call our team of tough, smart lawyers today.
+Our initial retainer may be as low as $1,500.
+Our consultations are free so call us anytime, any day to discuss your case.